• Get Inspired

 Final Thought: What Would a Renovation Culture Look Like?

-Imagine if, instead of tearing down and starting over, we chose to see what already exists - really see it.
-Its weight, its craft, its quiet presence on the street.
+Imagine if, instead of tearing down and starting over, we chose to see what already exists, really see it.
+Its weight, its craft and quiet presence on the street.

 Imagine a Luxembourg where architects and developers were required to live in what they build.
 Where investors couldn’t demolish until they proved renovation wasn’t possible.
 Where our first instinct wasn’t clearance, but care.